JIESHUREN330/TP-Net/README.md

 <p>

 Two major challenges in multi-organ segmentation:
-> - **Inter-class feature indistinctness**:The features of multiple organs with highly similar characteristics (e.g., texture, anatomical structures, contrast) remain challenging to distinguish, as illustrated in Fig.1(Challenge1).
+> - **Inter-class feature ambiguity**:The features of multiple organs with highly similar characteristics (e.g., texture, anatomical structures, contrast) remain challenging to distinguish, as illustrated in Fig.1(Challenge1).
 Additionally, the complexity of medical image backgrounds introduces substantial ambiguous pixels, particularly at organ boundaries and within low-contrast regions.
 > - **High multi-source sample heterogeneity**:The inherent multi-source heterogeneity in medical datasets, originating from multi-institutional and multi-scanner acquisition protocols, leads to low intra-class consistency within identical classes in the same dataset, as shown in Fig.1(Challenge2).